EtienneLamoureux/TQVaultAE/documentation/GITBACKUP.md

     1. ***Taking a long time uploading 2GO via a DSL line is not a TQVault issue***.
     1. Beside that "first time" it should be fast.

+1. Reopening the tool will check if there is any change on the remote directory.
+    1. if none, TQVault is up to date.
-1. Reopening the tool will ask you if you want to restore your files from the last remote version.
-Most of the time you says `Cancel`.
+    1. if any, TQVault will ask you how do you want to handle conflicts if any.
+Most of the time you says `Cancel`, but if you switch from computer to computer often, it's a real question to ask.

 **For the vaults**